 Findings of Fact: The City's Municipal Code has adopted the Farm Animal Overlay and the Equestrian Overlay Zones (EOZ).
 California City Municipal Code Section 9-2.2408 Equestrian Overlay Zone permits the riding of equines along equestrian trails and roadways, if they do not cause any traffic impediment.
-Development of the project will not create a need or impede an existing or planned trail system.
+Development of the project will require the development of a Class I Bike trail along the adjacent R/W of Mitchell Blvd.
 The Project will not negatively affect the General Plan goals of providing safe and convenient access to equestrian trails and roadway use.